-Metro Data Center safeguards your patient health information (PHI) data to ensure compliance with HIPAA requirements.
+Metro Data Center safeguards your patients’ protected health information (PHI) data to ensure compliance with HIPAA requirements.
 We also sign Business Associate Agreements (BAA) agreements with you and your customers.

 Metro Data Center LLC has implemented reasonable and appropriate solutions, management policies and procedures, which comply with these HIPAA Privacy and Security Rule Standards and Implementation Specifications.
 Since key HIPAA specifications are tested as part of the Trust Services Principles: Security Criteria within the SOC 2 Audit, as noted within the SOC 2 Description of Systems (Section I), and procedures were completed for the Trust Services Principle: Security Criteria, (SOC 2 Section III).
 The SOC 2 documents provide a cross-reference table that clearly provides the linkage between HIPAA defined security rules and the Security Principle Con-trol Reference Number (#) for each SOC 2 Security Criteria noted with in Section III of the A-Lign SOC 2 report.